-- a) The family has lost eligibility for, or is applying for, a Federal, State or local assistance program; - b) The family would be evicted as a result of the imposition of the minimum rent requirements; - c) The income of the family has decreased because of changed circumstances, including loss of employment; - d) A death in the family has occurred; or - e) Other circumstances as determined by PHCD.
+- 1. The family has lost eligibility for, or is applying for, a Federal, State or local assistance program; - 2.
+The family would be evicted as a result of the imposition of the minimum rent requirements; - 3.
+The income of the family has decreased because of changed circumstances, including loss of employment; - 4.
+A death in the family has occurred; or - 5.
+Other circumstances as determined by PHCD.